How to support your immune system with foods and essential oils

 Cinnamon, orange, and Clove

 These three oils are amazing when diffused together.
 They make your home smell so inviting and warm, and at the same time, they are invigorating and energizing.
 We all know that the long winter lasts, the harder it can be to be positive and upbeat.
-Creating a cozy home and diffusing oils that brighten the mood can help you a lot.
-Above all, each of these essential oils is great to use in baking recipes.
+Creating a cosy home and diffusing oils that brighten the mood can help you.
+Above all, each essential oils is great to use in baking recipes.
 Feeling drooly like the weather outside?
 Bake some cinnamon rolls!